gt-cs3220/gt-cs3220.github.io/assignment3.md

 For part #1, you need to pass 5 tests we create.
 You can locate those test files under project3/tests directory.
 You can refer to the README file under project3/tests for more information about each test case.

 You do not implement forwarding in this assignment.
-Your program should run with test#.mif file.
-With a simple pipeline, you should still get the required performance.
+Your program should run with test#.hex file.

 If your design does not show the correct outcome, you will not get any credit.